Qlab-UDel/qlab/analysis/gjt-web-analysis/README.md

 # General Guideline for GJT Analysis
 * The working directory is set as:
 ```
-cd /Volumes/data-1/projects/blast/matlab_scripts/gjt_sharon_working/
+/Volumes/data-1/projects/blast/matlab_scripts/gjt_analysis/ *Change folder name*
 ```
 * code is saved in NAS, and needs files saved in NAS in order to run
-* The files needed to run this code are:
+* The files needed to run this code are: *Add locations on NAS*
   * raw SPOLI data (csv file)
   * raw BLAST data (csv file)
   * gjt standard score conversion table (csv file)